-4. Risks
+6. Risks

-4.1.
-The Trustee has considered the following risks for the Scheme with regard to its investment policy and the Scheme's liabilities, and considered ways of managing/monitoring these risks:
+6.1.
+The Trustee has considered the following risks for the Scheme with regard to its investment policy and the Scheme's liabilities, and have considered ways of managing/monitoring these risks:

-Risk versus the liabilities (strategic risk) The Trustee will monitor and review the investment strategy with respect to the liabilities in conjunction with each actuarial valuation.
-The investment strategy will be set with consideration to the appropriate level of risk required for the funding strategy, given the Trustee's assessment of the strength of the Principal Employer's covenant, as set out in the Scheme's Statement of Funding Principles.
-Covenant risk The creditworthiness of the employer and the size of the pension liability relative to the employer's earnings are monitored on a regular basis.
-The appropriate level of investment risk is considered with reference to the strength of the employer covenant.
+Risk versus the liabilities The Trustee will monitor and review the investment strategy with respect to the liabilities in conjunction with each actuarial valuation.
+The investment strategy will be set with consideration to the appropriate level of risk required for the funding strategy, given the Trustee's assessment of the strength of the Employer's covenant, as set out in the Scheme's Statement of Funding Principles.
+Covenant risk The creditworthiness of the Employer and the size of the pension liability relative to the Employer's earnings are monitored on a regular basis.
+The appropriate level of investment risk is considered with reference to the strength of the Employer covenant.
 Solvency and mismatching This risk is addressed through the asset allocation strategy and ongoing triennial actuarial valuations.
 The Trustee is aware that the asset allocation required to minimise the volatility of the solvency position may be different from that which would minimise the volatility on the Scheme's funding basis.
 Asset allocation risk The asset allocation is detailed in Appendix 1 to this Statement and is monitored on a regular basis by the Trustee.
 Investment manager risk The Trustee monitors the performance of each of the Scheme's investment managers on a regular basis in addition to having meetings with each manager from time to time as necessary.
 The Trustee has a written agreement with each investment manager, which contains a number of restrictions on how each investment manager may operate.
 Governance risk Each investment manager is expected to undertake good stewardship and positive engagement in relation to the assets held.
 The Trustee monitors this and will report on managers' practices in their annual Implementation Statement.
-Environmental, Social and Governance (ESG) risk The Trustee has considered that environmental, social and governance ("ESG") factors, including but not limited to climate change, are financially material over the length of time during which benefits will be provided by the Scheme.
+Environmental, Social and Governance ("ESG") Risk The Trustee has considered that environmental, social and governance ("ESG") factors, including but not limited to climate change, are financially material over the length of time during which benefits will be provided by the Scheme.
 The Trustee will continue to develop their policy to consider these, alongside other factors, when selecting or reviewing the Scheme's investments in order to avoid unexpected losses.
 Concentration risk Each investment manager is expected to manage broadly diversified portfolios and to spread assets across a number of individual shares and securities.
 Liquidity risk The Scheme invests in assets such that there is a sufficient allocation to liquid investments that can be converted into cash at short notice given the Scheme's cashflow requirements.
 The Scheme's administrators assess the level of cash held in order to limit the impact of the cashflow requirements on the investment policy.

 Currency risk The Scheme's liabilities are denominated in sterling.
 The Scheme may gain exposure to overseas currencies by investing in assets that are denominated in a foreign currency or via currency management.

-Loss ofThe risk of loss of investment by each investment manager and custodian isinvestmentassessed by the Trustee.
-This includes losses beyond those caused by marketmovements (e.g. default risk, operational errors or fraud).
+Currency hedging is employed to manage the impact of exchange rate fluctuations.
+Loss of investment The risk of loss of investment by each investment manager and custodian is assessed by the Trustee.
+This includes losses beyond those caused by market movements (e.g. default risk, operational errors or fraud).

-5. Expected return on investments
+7. Expected return on investments